garyaj/webTech-SiteSuite-course/README.md

 -   Introduction
     -   Web application architecture
     -   How the HTTP protocol works
+    -   Objectives: to give simple explanation of how the web works
+        Process: Lecture with slides; student explores web page via browser
+        Outcome: Student can open an HTML document in a browser as source code and name or indicate the various features of the document.

 -   A small web application example (an AJAX shopping cart) in order for the students to get an idea about how everything clicks together
+    -   Objectives: to give a more detailed explanation of how the web works
+        Process: Lecture with slides; student explores web page via browser
+        Outcome: Student can open an HTML document and indicate the various parts of the document.

 -   HTML(5)
     -   Basic structure of an HTML document